fenago/tableau-intermediate/lab-guides/md/Lab_4.md

 #### Getting ready

-To follow the steps in this recipe, connect to the `Unemployment_rates_1990-2016.csv` dataset, and open a new blank worksheet.
+To follow the steps In this lab, connect to the `Unemployment_rates_1990-2016.csv` dataset, and open a new blank worksheet.